darthkali/cycling-calendar-creator/README.md

-# PCRCG
+# CCC
-Pro Cycling Race Calendar Generator
+Cycling Calendar Creator

 ## Features
 - create an event like the Tour de France